 The school has good links with sports clubs and pupils enjoy a range of after-school activities.
 Pupils are proud of the history of Tamworth.
-They are excited that the Commonwealth Games baton is soon to pass through the town.

 Throughout Lakeside Primary School, there is a strong sense of 'we are a team, we work together, we can do it'.
 Leaders are ambitious.
 Governors are well informed.
 They understand how well things are working and what more needs to be done.
 Relationships are based on trust.